ebenz99/GANs/README.md

 ## NBA-headshots

 Pretty straightforward.
 Credit to github user @mroeschke for getting every NBA player headshot from 2015-2016 somehow.
 All that was needed for prepping them was making them mono-channel and resizing them so the input layer wasn't large enough to slow things down too much.
 At around epoch 2400, a more defined headshot silhouette begins to take shape.
-Discovery of facial features probably requires a GPU or a lot more time than I'm willing to train this with my computer.

-## Dinosaurs
+## Pokemon

-This is a little more ambitious.
-There is no dinosaur image dataset, so I'm really going to be putting the power of GANs to the test.
+This should be more of a challenge for the GAN, as I'm going from mono-channel to four-channel data